Happy Birthday Tim Berners-Lee; Gemini post-modern philosophers

 The sociologist Erving Goffman (11 June 1922) is worth noting in this context, for titles like: Encounters: Two Studies in the Sociology of Interaction; Interaction Ritual: Essays on Face-to-Face Behavior; Strategic Interaction and Forms of Talk.

 Finally, to link the post-modern back to the digital binarism of Berners-Lee, take the figure of the late Jean Baudrillard (20 June 1929, according to the London Times and numerous other sources, although Wikipedia has July 29.
-Baudrillard was notably evasive about his biography.
-He prefered "to be without a background”.)
+Baudrillard was evasive about his biography; like Irigaray, he prefered "to be without a background”.)
 Baudrillard noted that the reduction of information to digital binarism enables the proliferation of the perfect copy, and therefore a by-passing of the real, and into the experience of hyperreality (his coinage).
-Baudrillard’s nightmarish vision of the simulacrum (cf, the copy, the double, the twin) is in fact a version of Berners-Lee’s World Wide Web, in which the easily-accessed ecstasies of online pornography, gambling, and passive specularity, have, seemingly overnight, hollowed out the civic soul, which is now imploding under the vitality of a counterbalancing religious terrorism.
-This puts him in the company of Gemini’s icy anarchic extremists: de Sade, Bakunin (inventor of revolutionary terrorism), Celine, the Unabomber, Drs.
+Baudrillard’s nightmarish vision of the simulacrum (cf, the copy, the double, the twin) is in fact a version of Berners-Lee’s World Wide Web, in which the easily-accessed deliria of passive specularity, have, seemingly overnight, hollowed out the civitas, which now implodes under the vitality of a counterbalancing religious terrorism.
+This puts Baudrillard in the company of Gemini’s icy anarchic extremists: de Sade, Bakunin, Celine, the Unabomber, Drs.
 Kervorkian and Guillotin.
 Of the pitiless heart of dualism Baudrillard writes: “No one seems to have understood that Good and Evil advance together, as part of the same movement.
-The triumph of one does not eclipse the other—far from it. . . .
+The triumph of one does not eclipse the other—far from it. . .
 Good does not conquer evil, nor indeed does the reverse happen, they are at once both irreducible to each other and inextricably interrelated.”
 (The Spirit of Terrorism, 2002).
 As an addendum, a few more Baudrillard titles which make me think he's a Gemini, whatever Wikipedia says: The Mirror of Production, Symbolic Exchange and Death, The Evil Demon of Images, Simulacra and Simulation, The Twin Towers.

 "Deep down, things have never functioned socially, but symbolically, magically, irrationally, etc." J. Baudrillard